 The Sovereign Grant

-Since 2011, the Queen has received a single payment known as the Sovereign Grant in exchange for the Crown Estate.
+Since 2011, the monarch has received a single payment known as the Sovereign Grant in exchange for the Crown Estate.
 This payment amounted to $105 million in 2019.

-The Grant is not a salary – it’s not like the government is paying the Queen to be queen.
-The money is actually used for all the expenses incurred in being queen.
+The Grant is not a salary – it’s not like the government is paying the King to be king.
+The money is actually used for all the expenses incurred in being king.
 This can range from staff salaries, property maintenance, travel expenses, and – just like everyone else – the cost of utilities.

 Separate money for repairs and celebrations